vacp2p/rfc/content/docs/rfcs/template/README.md

 * `waku/application` for applications built on top of Waku protocol (e.g. eth-dm, toy-chat),

-# Abstract
+## Abstract

-# Background / Rationale / Motivation
+## Background / Rationale / Motivation

 This section serves as an introduction providing background information and a motivation/rationale for why the specified protocol is useful.

+### Terminology

+Define terms from the document that MAY be diffcult for the reader to understand at first read.

-# Theory / Semantics
+## Theory / Semantics

 A standard track RFC in `stable` status MUST feature this section.
 A standard track RFC in `raw` or `draft` status SHOULD feature this section.